 - 12.1 Whenever a child exhibits persistent and unregulated behaviour in the classroom, a member of SLT or pastoral support staff will support the child away from the classroom.
 In extreme cases, physical contact may be needed in order to remove a child from a serious situation.
 Staff must then follow the school's 'Positive Handling Policy'.
 In all such cases, a standard record of the incident and action taken will be added to the pupil's CPOM's record.
 Children who may need regular Positive Handling will have their own Positive Handling plan.
-In the event of persistent serious situation procedures being activated for a particular child, a Pastoral Support Programme will be initiated with the SENCO and Pastoral team. - Completion of appropriate behaviour checklists; - A 'Success Card' with clear criteria established in consultation with the pupil, and any sanctions carried out against the child should be with reference to these criteria; - A pastoral support plan monitoring sheet completed; - A bespoke Pupil Passport for behaviour and meeting SEMH needs; - Referrals can be made by the SENCo to the 'Steps to Success' outreach service for advice and support for staff. - 12.2 Some staff members across the school have been trained appropriately using 'Team Teach', the strategies most important to this are de escalation techniques.
+In the event of persistent serious situation procedures being activated for a particular child, a Pastoral Support Programme will be initiated with the SENCO and Pastoral team. - Completion of appropriate behaviour checklists; - A 'Reward Strategy' with clear smart targets established with the pupil to modify behaviour; - A bespoke Pupil Passport for behaviour and meeting SEMH needs; - Referrals can be made by the SENCo to the 'Steps to Success' outreach service for advice and support for staff. - 12.2 Some staff members across the school have been trained appropriately using 'Team Teach', the strategies most important to this are de escalation techniques.
 These are refreshed as a staff team termly.
-Decisions on whether or not physical intervention is necessary, will be made in accordance with the 'Team Teach'
+Decisions on whether or not physical intervention is necessary, will be made in accordance with the 'Team Teach' guidance.

-guidance.
 If any restraint techniques are needed, details of the incident are kept by the Designated Safeguarding Lead and logged carefully, incidents are discussed with parents.